When are Local Queries Useful for Robust Learning?: Distribution-Free Robust Learning with Local Equivalence Queries

-\begin{proof} The sample complexity bound is obtained from Lemma~\ref{lemma:rob-vc} and, for each point in the sample, a query to $\LEQ$ can either return a robust loss of 0 or 1 and give a counterexample.
-Since the mistake bound is $M_U$, we have a query upper bound of $r = m \cdot M$, as required. \end{proof}
+\begin{proof} The sample complexity bound $m$ is obtained from Lemma~\ref{lemma:rob-vc} and, for each point in the sample, a query to $\LEQ$ can either return a robust loss of 0 or 1 and give a counterexample.
+Since the mistake bound is $M(n)$, and all counterexamples come from the region $B_\rho(\supp(D))$, we have a query upper bound of $r = m \cdot M(n)$, as required. \end{proof}